syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onRendererCreated

 Triggers when the series renderer is created.
 This callback can be used to obtain the [`ChartSeriesController`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeriesController-class.html) instance, which is used to access the the public methods in the series.
+[Note: initialIsVisible property work's at initial time only.
+For dynamic update, ChartSeriesController APIs should be used]

 {% tabs %}
 {% highlight dart %}